Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-UAF operates the Alaska Center for Unmanned Aircraft Systems Integration (ACUASI), one of the nation's leading UAS research and test centers.
-All campus drone operations, whether for research, academic, or commercial purposes, require coordination with ACUASI and campus safety offices.
-UAF has extensive experience with COA-based flight operations and Arctic UAS research.
+UAF operates the Alaska Center for Unmanned Aircraft Systems Integration (ACUASI), a leading UAS research center.
+Campus drone operations require coordination with ACUASI and campus safety to ensure compliance with federal and state regulations.

-Restrictions: All UAS operations on UAF campus or conducted under UAF authorization must be coordinated through ACUASI.
-Research flights typically operate under FAA Certificate of Authorization (COA).
-Operators must comply with UAF safety protocols and applicable FAA regulations.
+Restrictions: All campus UAS operations must be coordinated through ACUASI.
+Research flights follow FAA Certificate of Authorization (COA) procedures.
+Operations must comply with airspace restrictions and safety protocols established by the university.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.